Aladin000/Topologies-Randomness/AAron-DACS/README.md

 ### Visualising a run

 The four panels below each show one generated network and a full gossip run on it.
-These graphs and simulated runs were generated with **AAron** and then replayed and visualised with **AAreplay**, a companion tool for replaying AAron simulations.
+These graphs and simulated runs were generated with **AAron** and then replayed and visualised with [**AAreplay**](../AAreplay-DACS), the companion viewer in the same repository.

 <table>
   <tr>